 - Adrenal disease.
 The adrenal glands sit on top of the kidneys and produce several hormones that help regulate blood pressure.
 Sometimes, one or both adrenal glands make and secrete an excess of one of these hormones.

 Three different types of adrenal gland conditions cause high blood pressure:

-Hypercortisolism (also called Cushing's syndrome).
-Both adrenal glands can overproduce the hormone cortisol or it can arise in a benign or malignant tumor can make and release too much of the hormone.
+- Hypercortisolism (also called Cushing's syndrome).
+Both adrenal glands can over produce the hormone cortisol or it a benign or malignant tumor can make and release too much of the hormone.